-- The Dean of the College may give consent to the student for the postponement of one semester, provided that this would not result in the student having postponed four consecutive or nonconsecutive, academic semesters. - The College Council may give consent to the student for the postponement of four semesters, provided that this would not result in the student exceeding six consecutive or nonconsecutive, academic semesters. - A newly admitted or transfer student is not allowed to postpone a semester unless he/she completes one semester at the University.

-- In the event a student did not register in one or more academic semesters and did not receive a written approval from the Dean regarding the postponement of any semester, the student loses his/her place at the University. - The period of the postponement is included in the maximum study duration specified for obtaining a Bachelor's Degree.
+- The Dean of the College may give consent to the student for the postponement of one semester, provided that this would not result in the student having postponed four consecutive or non-consecutive, academic semesters. - The College Council may give consent to the student for the postponement of four semesters, provided that this would not result in the student exceeding six consecutive or non-consecutive, academic semesters. - A newly admitted or transfer student is not allowed to postpone a semester unless he/she completes one semester at the University. - In the event a student did not register in one or more academic semesters and did not receive a written approval from the Dean regarding the postponement of any semester, the student loses his/her place at the University. - The period of the postponement is included in the maximum study duration specified for obtaining a Bachelor's Degree.

-4.7 Grades and Accumulative Average (GPA)
+4.6 Grades and Accumulative Average (GPA)

-4.7.1 Course Grade
+4.6.1 Course Grade

-The final grade of each course is the sum of the grades acquired at the semester from the final examination, Midterms exam, and coursework.
-The semester coursework may include: quizzes, oral tests, reports, research projects, group discussions and class presentations.
+The final grade of each course is the sum of the grades acquired at the semester from the final examination, midterms exam, and coursework.
+The semester coursework may include; quizzes, oral tests, reports, research projects, group discussions and class presentations.

-4.7.2 Grade Classification
+4.6.2 Grade Classification

-The following table shows the classification of grades:
+The following table shows the classification of grades for the Bachelor's programme:

 Grades Assessment Code in English

-90-100% Excellent А
+100 - 90 % Excellent А

-80 - 89% Very Good В
+89 - 80 % Very Good В

-70 - 79% Good С
+79 - 70 % Good С

-60 - 69% Satisfactory D
+69 - 60 % Pass D

-50 - 59% Poor E
+59 - 50% Poor E

 Below 50% Fail F